ONW Forensics Invitational NIETOC

 Email chain: firstname.lastname@example.org

-Who Am I: I debated four years at Field Kindley High School in Coffeyville, KS, did not debate in college, and am currently an assistant coach at Lawrence Free State High School in Lawrence, KS.
+Who Am I: I debated four years at Field Kindley High School in Coffeyville, KS, did not debate in college, and have been an assistant coach at Lawrence Free State High School in Lawrence, KS since 2013.
+I have a Master's degree in International Relations, so that's cool.

-General Approach: It's your job to win my ballot, not mine.
-I'm willing to vote on a lot of different things for a lot of different reasons, but that's not a decision I want to have to make and I won't do any of your work for you (i.e. tell me what I should be voting on and why).
-If you want me to evaluate the round differently than they do, then I expect you to win a reason why your framework or paradigm is the one I should use.
+General Approach: Tell me what I should be voting on and why.
+If you want me to evaluate the round differently than they do, then you need to win a reason why your framework or paradigm is the one I should use.
 If no one does that, then I'll default to a policymaker paradigm.
 I don't view offense and defense as an either/or proposition, but if you do then I prefer offense.

 Standard Operating Procedure: (How I will evaluate the round unless you win that I should do something different) The affirmative has a non-severable duty to advocate something resolutional, and that advocacy must be clear and stable.
 The goal of the negative is to prove that the affirmative's advocacy is undesirable, worse than a competitive alternative, or theoretically invalid.
 I default to evaluating all non-theory arguments on a single plane, am much more willing to reject an argument than a team, and will almost always treat dropped arguments as true.